DavidPickles/oidc-lab/README.md

 IDP_BASE_URL | Required if no ISSUER | Base URL of the OP ISSUER | Required if no IDP_BASE_URL | The domain of the OIDC discovery document MODE | Required | oidc or m2m
-SCOPE | Required | Scope parameter to the authorization request.
-SPIEL | Optional | A description that will appear on the OIDC mode home page.
-TOKEN_PATH | Required if IDP_BASE_URL | The path of the token endpoint of the OP
+SCOPE | Required | Scope parameter to the authorization request SPIEL | Optional | A description that will appear on the OIDC mode home page TOKEN_PATH | Required if IDP_BASE_URL | The path of the token endpoint of the OP

 ## HTTPS and OIDC-Lab